danog/MadelineProtoDocs/docs/docs/SELF.md

 ---
-title: Getting info about the current user
+title: "Getting info about the current user"
-description: Here's how you can fetch info about the currently logged in user
+description: "Here's how you can fetch info about the currently logged in user"
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Getting info about the current user